-The net asset value per share of each Portfolio is calculated on days that the NYSE is open for trading.
+The following discussion applies to each Portfolio, and to the extent a Portfolio operates as a Fund of Funds, it Underlying Funds.
+The value of the shares of each Portfolio will fluctuate in relation to its investment experience (or, to the extent a Portfolio operates as a Fund of Funds, its Underlying Funds).
 The net asset value per share of each Portfolio is calculated after the close of the NYSE (normally, 4:00 p.m.
-ET) by dividing the total value of the Portfolio's investments and other assets, less any liabilities, by the total outstanding shares of the stock of the Portfolio.
+ET) by dividing the total value of the Portfolio's investments and other assets, less any liabilities, by the total outstanding shares of the stock of the respective Portfolio.
 Each Portfolio generally calculates its net asset value per share and accepts purchase and redemption orders on days that the NYSE is open for trading.
 Note: The time at which transactions and shares are priced may be changed in case of an emergency or if the NYSE closes at a time other than 4:00 p.m.
 ET.

-The value of shares of each Portfolio will fluctuate in relation to its investment experience.
-Securities held by a Portfolio will be valued in accordance with applicable laws and procedures approved by the Board, and generally, as described below.
+Securities held by the Portfolios will be valued in accordance with applicable laws and procedures approved by the Board, and generally, as described below.

-Debt securities will be valued on the basis of prices provided by one or more pricing services or other reasonably reliable sources including broker/dealers that typically handle the purchase and sale of such securities using data reflecting the earlier closing of the principal markets for those securities.
+Debt securities will be valued on the basis of prices provided by one or more pricing services or other reasonably reliable sources, including broker/dealers that typically handle the purchase and sale of such securities using data, reflecting the earlier closing of the principal markets for those securities.
 Securities which are traded over-the-counter and on a stock exchange generally will be valued according to the broadest and most representative market, and it is expected that for bonds and other fixed income securities, this ordinarily will be the over-the-counter market.
 Net asset value includes interest on fixed income securities which is accrued daily.

-Generally, securities issued by open-end investment companies are valued using their respective net asset values or public offering prices, as appropriate, for purchase orders placed at the close of the NYSE.
+Generally, securities issued by open-end investment companies (excluding exchange-traded investment companies) are valued using their respective net asset values or public offering prices, as appropriate, for purchase orders placed at the close of the NYSE.